Austal: Commercial and leisure vessels

 Austal is one of only two companies building fast multi-hull ferries between 60 and 120 m long.
 In the early 1990s, the ferry industry was transformed with the introduction of large, high-speed catamarans with decks for vehicles.
 They quickly replaced most hydrofoil and hovercraft services as well as many monohull ferries.
 The popularity of the new type of multi-hull design led to many shipyards worldwide changing their production to build fast aluminium catamarans.

 Eventually capacity exceeded demand and by the end of the 20th century most builders of large fast cats had ceased production.
-However Austal and its only competitor in this category, Hobart-based Incat survived the late 1990s industry collapse and the two companies continue to compete for orders of large multi-hull ferries of up to 11,000 gross tons with capacities of over 1,200 passengers and 400 vehicles.
+Austal and its only competitor in this category, Hobart-based Incat survived the late 1990s industry collapse.
+The two companies continue to compete for orders of large multi-hull ferries of up to 11,000 gross tons with capacities of over 1,200 passengers and 400 vehicles.

-On 20 August 2014, Austal announced the sale of Austal Hull 270, the company's 102 m trimaran stock vessel, to the UK Channel Islands' ferry operator, Condor Ferries, for A$61.5 million, and was renamed HSC Condor Liberation.
-Additionally, modifications to the stock vessel were valued at approximately A$6 million, and was scheduled to enter service in Spring 2015.
+On 20 August 2014, Austal announced the sale of Austal Hull 270, the company's 102 m trimaran stock vessel, to the UK Channel Islands' ferry operator, Condor Ferries, for A$61.5 million.
+It was renamed HSC Condor Liberation.
+Modifications to the stock vessel were valued at approximately A$6 million, and was scheduled to enter service in Spring 2015.
 On 28 March 2015, the ship struck the quayside while attempting to dock in Guernsey on its second day in service.
 The damage was only minor and above the waterline.
 Since then, Condor Liberation has had a difficult period of operation with Condor Ferries, encountering numerous technical problems, weather cancellations and sustaining further damage to its hull whilst docked in Poole on 30 December 2015.

+Landing craft

+In November 2023, defence companies Austal and Birdon announced that they would be building landing craft.
+They would be built at the Henderson Shipyard in WA.